bitnami/bitnami-docker-kafka/README.md

 * INTERNAL: used for inter-broker communications.
 * CLIENT: used for coummunications with clients that are within the same network as Kafka brokers.
-* EXTERNAL: used for communications with clients that are on a different network.

 Let's see an example to configure Kafka with `SASL_SSL` authentication for communications with clients, and `SSL` authentication for inter-broker communication.